 With this authority comes great responsibility.
-Affiliate Members must follow Lifesaving Society policies and procedures and ensure that courses are taught and evaluated by appropriately certified Lifesaving Society instructors and examiners.
+Affiliate Members must follow Lifesaving Society policies and procedures and ensure that courses are taught and evaluated by appropriately certified Lifesaving Society instructors, examiners and trainers.
 Review Affiliate Membership guidelines in Section 1 and Policies in Section 3.